 Cruise to the Antarctic Peninsula on an 11-day polar expedition from the southern shores of Chile’s Puntas Arenas.
 Taking on the Magellan Strait and the mighty Drake Passage, jump aboard Intrepid’s Ocean Endeavour in search of rare bird and marine life, jagged icebergs and mountainous landscapes like no other.
 Travel with experts who will present a comprehensive lecture program, head on extraordinary Zodiac shore landings and take advantage of onboard comforts after a day of exploring.
 If you thought the remote reaches of Antarctica were out of reach, think again.

 Breakfast Included: 10 Lunches Included: 8 Dinner Included: 9

 Welcome to Chile!
 Puntas Arenas is one of the country’s fastest growing cities and the perfect gateway to your Antarctic expedition.
 You can arrive at any time today, as there are no activities planned until a welcome meeting tonight, usually around 6 pm.
 Until then, fly in, transfer to your accommodation and get exploring this slice of Patagonian history.
-Why not take a visit to the $50 million International Antarctic Center (set to open in 2021) which functions as a research hub and museum for all things Antarctica.
 After your important briefing tonight, perhaps get together with a few of your fellow travellers for a meal – your local leader will be able to recommend you a restaurant or two.